Detection and monitoring of childhood obesity with a public health approach

 Description

-This will be achieved through the strengthening of the institutional procedure of interdisciplinary care with a public health approach, technical assistance, monitoring and follow-up of the implementation of the procedure.
-As well as strengthening the growth monitoring system with the acquisition and maintenance of that it meets technical requirements established to guarantee the quality of the measurements, the modeling of the technique of taking anthropometric measurements and the implementation of data collection and analysis in the digital system.
+This will be achieved through strengthening the institutional procedure of interdisciplinary care with a public health approach, technical assistance, monitoring and follow-up of the procedure’s implementation.
+The growth monitoring system will also be strengthened with the acquisition and maintenance of a system that meets technical requirements established to guarantee the quality of the measurements, the modelling of the technique of taking anthropometric measurements and the implementation of data collection and analysis in the digital system.

 The commitment includes specific annual allocations of funds within the government budget.
 The commitment is aligned with the country's priorities in terms of nutrition and is linked to the SDGs.

-Progress will be reviewed every two years to ensure timely detection and attention through strategic decisions based on results, through official reports as an account of national planning instruments.
+Progress will be reviewed every two years to ensure timely detection and attention through results-based strategic decision-making, as well as for accountability of national planning instruments.
+These advances will be based on official reports.

 GNR assessment